aaronengels/KaseyaVSA/README.md

 # Kaseya VSA API

 Visit the [online help](http://help.kaseya.com/webhelp/EN/RESTAPI/9050000/index.asp#home.htm) to find out more about the Kaseya API.
+Or use your build in VSA swagger https://[your vsa url]/api/v1.0/swagger/ui/index to see and test the API.

 # Release notes